Why Astrologers Say Your Dreams Are *So* Trippy During a Full Moon

 "Whatever it is that’s on our mind [around a full moon] can easily seep into our dreams, which serve as a canvas for acknowledging these thoughts and feelings," says Gailing.
 "In our dreams, we may even find ourselves problem-solving situations that are arising in our waking life, seeking solutions that our conscious mind may not be able to access."

 So, if you're looking to gain insights from your dreams and have no idea where to start, consider paying close attention to your dreams around full moons—when they're bound to be more vivid and memorable.
-Below, you'll find expert tips for how to let your full moon dreams illuminate and help you resolve certain emotional questions or inner conflict.
+Below, you'll find expert tips for how to let your full moon dreams illuminate and help you resolve certain emotional questions or inner conflicts.

 What does a full moon symbolize?

-“Full moons are still thought to be times of illumination, when it comes to accessing awareness,” says Gailing.
+As the last moon phase in the lunar cycle, the full moon symbolizes resolutions, inner growth, fertility, completion, and reflection.
+According to Gailing, the luminescence of a full moon also reflects its power to bring dark or hidden truths to light.
+“Full moons are still thought to be times of illumination when it comes to accessing awareness,” says Gailing.
 “From the perspective of moon mapping—AKA, working with the lunar cycle—full moons are when intentions that began to be seeded in the new moon phase typically come to fruition.”

-According to astrologer Alexandria Lettman, founder of spiritual wellness platform Jupiter Jewel, full moons can also symbolize the dawn of a new chapter, à la the promise of the new moon phase that’s set to follow.
+Plus, according to astrologer Alexandria Lettman, founder of spiritual wellness platform Jupiter Jewel, full moons can also symbolize the dawn of a new chapter, à la the promise of the new moon phase that’s set to follow.
 “Full moons represent a moment to release and let go,” she says, in order to make room for new things to come.

 Why are my dreams so vivid during a full moon?